 - I’ve begun to form some more definitive post-retirement plans.

-- My younger son is skipping kindergarten.
+- My younger son skipped kindergarten.
 Time warp!

-- We sold our oversized former home last fall, eliminating our last debt.
+- We sold our oversized former home, eliminating our final debt.

 - I’ve started to realize a small blog income, even after the charitable mission and expenses have been covered.